Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

 <pre>

-   Instead of conditionals, we use equations with guards ▶ Each guard defines a condition over the arguments ▶ These conditions are checked in order
+   Instead of conditionals, we use equations with guards ▶ Otherwise is just a constant wich is always evaluates to true (always taken).
+   ▶ Each guard defines a condition over the arguments ▶ Each guard defines a condition over the arguments ▶ These conditions are checked in order
    ▶ The first satisfiable one is applied